theyrd/theyrd/README.md

 - 👋 Hi, I’m @theyrd
 - 👀 I’m interested to explore and learn more
-- 🌱 I’m currently learning C#, JacaScript, Html+CSS, SQL, Linux, Python, Cloud
+- 🌱 I’m currently learning C#, JavaScript, Html+CSS, SQL, Linux, Python, Cloud

 <!---
 theyrd/theyrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.